-Day 13 (Thursday 18 November 2021): Bardia National Park - Kathmandu
+Day 13 (Thursday 17 November 2022): Bardia National Park - Kathmandu

 This morning we transfer to Nepalgunj airport for the domestic flight to Kathmandu.
 Upon arrival in Kathmandu we will transfer to our hotel to freshen up before a farewell dinner at a local restaurant this evening.
+Meals: Breakfast, lunch, dinner.

-Day 14-15 (Friday 19 - Saturday 20 November 2021): Kathmandu - London
+Day 14-15 (Friday 18 - Saturday 19 November 2022): Kathmandu - London

 Transfer to the airport for the return flight to London.
-You may arrive on Saturday 20 November depending on flight schedules.
+You may arrive on Saturday 19 November depending on flight schedules.
 Meals: Breakfast.